cjreplogle/PolePosition/readme.md

-#Pole Position
+# Pole Position

-A touchscreen pseudo-3D racing game I developed for the Ohio State FEH Program software design project.
+A touchscreen pseudo-3D racing game inspired by the classic racing game of the same name.
+I developed this for the Ohio State FEH Program software design project.

 Only game as far as I'm aware that was able to be programmed with pseudo-3D graphics.
 We were our class representitive at fall 2022 FEH design showcase.